jeroennoten/Laravel-AdminLTE/README.md

 2. Then, update the assets

-   > NOTE: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, delete the folder adminlte inside your `public/vendor` folder.
+   > Note: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, delete the folder adminlte inside your `public/vendor` folder.

    Use next command to publish the new assets: